ZhaoJ9014/face.evoLVe/README.md

       }

-      @inproceedings{xu2017high,
-      title={High performance large scale face recognition with multi-cognition softmax and feature retrieval}, author={Xu, Yan and Cheng, Yu and Zhao, Jian and Wang, Zhecan and Xiong, Lin and Jayashree, Karlekar and Tamura, Hajime and Kagaya, Tomoyuki and Shen, Shengmei and Pranata, Sugiri and others}, booktitle={ICCVW},
-      pages={1898--1906},
-      year={2017}
-      }

       @inproceedings{wangconditional,
       title={Conditional Dual-Agent GANs for Photorealistic and Annotation Preserving Image Synthesis}, author={Wang, Zhecan and Zhao, Jian and Cheng, Yu and Xiao, Shengtao and Li, Jianshu and Zhao, Fang and Feng, Jiashi and Kassim, Ashraf}, booktitle={BMVCW},
-      }

-      @inproceedings{li2017integrated,
-      title={Integrated face analytics networks through cross-dataset hybrid training}, author={Li, Jianshu and Xiao, Shengtao and Zhao, Fang and Zhao, Jian and Li, Jianan and Feng, Jiashi and Yan, Shuicheng and Sim, Terence}, booktitle={ACM MM},
-      pages={1531--1539},
-      year={2017}
-      }

-      @article{xiong2017good,
-      title={A good practice towards top performance of face recognition: Transferred deep feature fusion}, author={Xiong, Lin and Karlekar, Jayashree and Zhao, Jian and Cheng, Yi and Xu, Yan and Feng, Jiashi and Pranata, Sugiri and Shen, Shengmei}, journal={arXiv preprint arXiv:1704.00438},
-      year={2017}
-      }

-      @article{zhao2017robust,
-      title={Robust lstm-autoencoders for face de-occlusion in the wild}, author={Zhao, Fang and Feng, Jiashi and Zhao, Jian and Yang, Wenhan and Yan, Shuicheng}, journal={T-IP},
-      volume={27},
-      number={2},
-      pages={778--790},
-      year={2017}
-      }

-      @inproceedings{li2016robust,
-      title={Robust face recognition with deep multi-view representation learning}, author={Li, Jianshu and Zhao, Jian and Zhao, Fang and Liu, Hao and Li, Jing and Shen, Shengmei and Feng, Jiashi and Sim, Terence}, booktitle={ACM MM},
-      pages={1068--1072},
-      year={2016}
       }